-The Office of Student Financial Aid processes financial aid applications, determines eligibility for and awards need-based financial assistance in compliance with federal regulations and institutional policies.
-Need-based financial assistance consists of grants, work opportunities, scholarships, and loans.
+The Office of Student Financial Aid processes financial aid applications, determines eligibility for and awards financial assistance in compliance with federal regulations and institutional policies.
+Financial assistance consists of grants, work opportunities, scholarships, and loans.
 The office also processes merit-based scholarships and monitors continuing eligibility for merit-based scholarships.
-Financial aid is available to eligible students through state and federal grants, state and local scholarships, college work-study programs and student loans.
+Financial aid is available to eligible students through state and federal grants, state and local scholarships, Federal work-study program and student loans.
+The website also provides comprehensive information about financial aid programs and policies at PGCC as well as other financing options.